reworkd/bananalyzer/README.md

 ### Bananalyzer
 Why make our own evals Repo?
 Don't want to be coupled to existing non-web-specific evals.
 We also do not care for fuzzy matching answers.
 It is for direct answers only based on evaluating HTML content, current web page, and retrieved data.

 Issues is that web pages are slow and difficult to test.
 Curates a collection of sites that and evals for our current use cases.
 Today we focus on tasks involving multi-step page navigation and single page data retrieval.
+Care only about structured output through information directly from the websites.

 ### How does it work?
+Banalyzer is a CLI tool that runs a set of evaluations against a set of websites.
+It will run each evaluation multiple times and output the results to a JSON file.
+The results can then be used to train an AI agent.
+The package is separated into two parts, a web server that serves websites We currently support the following types of websites:
+- Local static sites:
+- Remote static sites:
+- Remote dynamic sites: Typical consumer facing websites today.

 # Getting Started
+Section outlines how to get started with using the hosted package in a local project

 ### Installation
 - `pip install ___`
 - Implement the ____ interface and make a banalyzer.py test file